New Horizons

 Most of the post-Jupiter voyage was spent in hibernation mode to preserve onboard systems, except for brief annual checkouts.
 On December 6, 2014, New Horizons was brought back online for the Pluto encounter, and instrument check-out began.
 On January 15, 2015, the spacecraft began its approach phase to Pluto.

 On July 14, 2015, at 11:49 UTC, it flew 12500 km above the surface of Pluto, which at the time was 34 AU from the Sun, making it the first spacecraft to explore the dwarf planet.
 In August 2016, New Horizons was reported to have traveled at speeds of more than 84,000 km/h.
 On October 25, 2016, at 21:48 UTC, the last recorded data from the Pluto flyby was received from New Horizons.
 Having completed its flyby of Pluto, New Horizons then maneuvered for a flyby of Kuiper belt object 486958 Arrokoth (then nicknamed Ultima Thule), which occurred on January 1, 2019, when it was 43.4 AU from the Sun.
 In August 2018, NASA cited results by Alice on New Horizons to confirm the existence of a "hydrogen wall" at the outer edges of the Solar System.
 This "wall" was first detected in 1992 by the two Voyager spacecraft.

-New Horizons is traveling through the Kuiper belt; it is 62.23 AU from Earth and 62.71 AU from the Sun as of September 2025.
-NASA has announced it is to extend operations for New Horizons until the spacecraft exits the Kuiper belt, which is expected to occur in either 2028 or 2029, but the proposed budget for FY2026 cuts funding for New Horizons, and it is set for shut down.
+New Horizons is traveling through the Kuiper belt; it is 64.21 AU from Earth and 64.45 AU from the Sun as of April 2026.
+NASA has announced its plan to extend operations for New Horizons until the spacecraft exits the Kuiper belt, which is expected to occur in either 2028 or 2029.
+The White House's proposed budget for FY2026 would have cut funding for New Horizons, but the continued funding of the mission was heavily debated in the United States Congress and a final budget of 24.44 billion USD guaranteed the mission continuation.